infinum/android-handbook/Continuous integration.md

 Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.
 Each check-in is then verified by an automated build, allowing teams to detect problems early.

-By integrating regularly, you can detect errors quickly, and locate them more easily.
+By integrating regularly, you can detect errors quickly and locate them more easily.

-## Circle CI
+## CircleCI

-Circle CI is a container-based CI service.
+CircleCI is a container-based CI service.
 It has multiple features:

 * support for all kinds of programming languages
-* free of charge for first container
+* free of charge for the first container
 * support for static code checkers (Lint, Findbugs, PMD, Checkstyle)
 * no additional configuration is needed
 * everything is maintained and updated by their support team

-On the other hand, Circle CI currently only supports Github repositories and it uses default Android emulator, so your execution times are a little bit slower than expected.
-You'll also need admin privileges to Github's repository which you want to connect to Circle CI.
+However, CircleCI currently supports only GitHub repositories, and it uses the default Android emulator, so your execution times are a little bit longer than expected.
+You'll also need admin privileges to the GitHub's repository which you want to connect CircleCI to.

-Also, as Circle CI is a cloud based solution, your code gets cloned to remote server which could pose a security problem for your client.
+Also, as CircleCI is a cloud-based solution, your code gets cloned to a remote server, which could pose a security problem for your client.

 ## Configuration

-Circle CI uses simple configuration script, which is placed in `.circleci/config.yml` file:
+CircleCI uses a simple configuration script, which is placed in the `.circleci/config.yml` file:

 ```yml
 # Build configuration file for Circle CI